 Jonathan A. Wright

 JONATHAN A. WRIGHT has been an active regional leader in sustainable design and construction since 1974.
 The firm he co-owns, Wright Builders, Inc., recently completed two Living Building Challenge projects, achieving the world’s highest standard of renewable and resilient design and construction.
-His upcoming book Living Building Makers will be published by Ecotone Press in 2019.
+His book Living Building Makers was published by Ecotone Press in 2019.

 His journalism has spanned several decades, and in 2018 his poetry and photography collection Season of Dreams joined the 2014 poetry collection After the Rain, published by Gallery of Readers Press.
 Jonathan is a U.S. Rowing certified sculling coach, consults and presents on sustainability, and lives in Northampton, Massachusetts.